-At some point, all of us have sat face-to-face with a pile of fried fish or fried clams.
+At some point, all of us have sat face-to-face with a pile of fish and chips or fried clams.
 As this usually happens first when we are tiny tots, the experience can alter the course of our dietary existence: After that virginal fish fry, many of us we emerge either as committed fish lovers — or, like many Americans, committed fish haters.

 Only about half of Americans eat seafood more than once or twice a year, and I suspect that a big reason for such a gulf between fish eaters and fish haters is what was on that first plate of fried fish and chips.
 Try to think back to your childhood now: Did your mom cook her own fried fish, or did she open a box and shake out a few frozen fish sticks?

 I have vivid memories of both cases.
 My mom cooked her own fish.
 I have a crystalline image in my head of mom busily frying flounder fillets.
 It must have been the mid-1970s.
 She’s standing next to a pile of fried flounder, each layer separated by paper towels sodden with oil.
 We’d eat these with lemon and lots of “tah-ta sauce.”
 Mom is from Massachusetts.

 I also remember eating at some of my friends’ houses.
 That image is of pre-breaded fish sticks clunking out onto a foil-lined tray that somebody else’s mother popped into the oven, often a toaster oven.
 I remember these being dreadful.

 Fish sticks are eaten by those who do not fish, I soon learned.
 Over the years, I’ve become a connoisseur of fried fish, and I still seek out superior fish and chips wherever I go.

 Batter.
 When all else boils down, batter is why we love a good fish and chips recipe.
 Golden brown might be the two best words you can say in the kitchen (other than, perhaps, “More bacon?”), and the magic of a batter that is crispy, yet light, is a feat of culinary prestidigitation.